Ciabatta con Prosciutto e Mozzarella

 Roman butcher's oxtail braised until it slides off the bone, finished with cocoa, pine nuts, and raisins, then scooped into a pizza-bianca pocket.
 The fifth quarter made walkable.

-Tramezzino uovo e maionese: chopped hard-cooked egg bound with mayonnaise in a soft crustless triangle, the egg filling reduced to its two barest parts.
+Tramezzino uovo e maionese: chopped hard-cooked egg bound with mayonnaise in a soft crustless triangle, the egg filling pared to two parts so the cooking has nowhere to hide.

-Mayonnaise-bound tuna under a single ripe summer tomato slice in a soft crustless triangle; the bar case's wettest tonno filling, replaced twice a day in July.
+Mayonnaise-bound tuna under a single ripe summer tomato in a soft crustless triangle, and a race against the slice's own water: the case's wettest tonno filling, replaced twice a day in July.

 Oil-packed tuna worked with mayonnaise and threaded with quartered marinated baby artichokes, sealed in a soft crustless triangle.
 The artichoke is the green lift in a flat spread.